Skip to content

 What's happening under the hood

 Simple monthly × 12 × years.
 The formula is listed in full below.
-If the number looks off, you can retrace the calculation by hand — that's the point of showing the working.
+If the number looks off, the calculation can be retraced by hand — that's the point of showing the working.

 What this doesn't capture